Babies, children and teenagers during hot weather

 • Make sure they wear SPF30+ sunscreen, reapplied regularly, especially when going in the water.

-• Tell someone without being upset or embarrassed about doing so.
+• tell someone if they feel unwell without being upset or embarrassed about doing so

 For More Information